hbot07/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 1:** As there is no way to export a created flight path to the Map Pilot Pro app in the free version, one has to create the flight path in the field.
 Follow section 1 to create the flight path, and input the right altitude, speed, overlap etc.

-**Step 2:** Once you've created the flight path, connect to the drone.
+**Step 2:** Once you've created the flight path, save the flight path using the floppy disk icon on top left.

+**Step 3:** Connect to the drone:

 _Step 2a:_ Switch on the RC and the drone.